 Cockroaches are good at two things; eating, and breeding.
 If you don’t take care of the infestation quickly, it will morph into a much larger problem.

-Luckily, roaches aren’t a new problem to modern society; we’ve been fighting to eliminate them from our homes for a long time.
-Today, there are many methods for how to get rid of cockroaches.
+Luckily, roaches aren’t a new problem in modern society; we’ve been fighting to eliminate them from our homes for a long time.
+Today, there are many methods how to get rid of cockroaches.

-Here, we’ll look at 5 of the easiest ways to how to get rid of cockroaches:
+Here, we’ll look at 5 of the easiest ways how to get rid of cockroaches:

 1. Boric Acid